How to train Lora models

 Andy Lau getting ready for Lora.

-Andy Lau, one of the four Heavenly Kings, is getting ready for Lora.
+Andy Lau, one of the four Heavenly Kings, is getting ready for a Lora training.

 Google Image Search is a good way to collect images.